 |The wildlife at Sweetwater Forest are typically not dangerous, |

 |however we do not recommend any interaction with wild |

 |The feeding of any wild animal or bird is NOT PERMITTED!|

 |We require all trash and food items be safely stowed|

 |Sweetwater Forest maintains an area dedicated exclusively for those who prefer tent camping

-closer to nature amidst the peaceful, beautiful surroundings of Cape Cod's natural woodlands, and
+closer to nature, amidst the peaceful, beautiful surroundings of Cape Cod's natural woodlands, and

-well as those from the nearby wetlands of the lake, and retired Cranberry Bog.
+as well as those from the nearby wetlands of the lake, and retired Cranberry Bog.
 B-Area was

 designed for just that in the early 1960's, and to this day remains dedicated to tent campers and

 other campers, using camping vans and small pop-ups, who do not require on-site hookups-and